How does your centre run swimming lessons? What is the best way to schedule and manage your swimming program?

 - Clients don’t need to remember or pay attention to breaks as they continue to swim.

-- It is the client and not centre’s responsibility to continue swimming or cancel as they see fit.
+- It is the client, not the centre’s, responsibility to continue swimming or cancel as they see fit.

 Perpetual Swimming Cons